-Not every situation will have a black and white choice.
-Praying brings us into the presence of God as we look to Him for wisdom and guidance.
+Not every situation will have a black-and-white choice.
+Praying brings us into the presence of God and draws us closer to Him as we look to Him for wisdom and guidance.

 “I lift up my eyes to the hills.
 From where does my help come?
 My help comes from the Lord, who made heaven and earth.”
 Psalm 121:1-2